dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 ### What will we build

-In this article we will be looking at how to install a new version of the Symfony PHP framework, along with making use of Doctrine to create 2 new database tables, Author and BlogPosts in order to store our blog data in.
-Following this we will be making use of doctrine migrations to pre-populate our newly created database tables with some dummy data to allow you to see the blog at work.
-Once the initial set up is complete, we will cover making use of Auth0 to authenticate users allowing them to access a restricted section of the blog, to create their own author entry in the database.
+In this article we will be looking at how to install a new version of the Symfony PHP framework, along with making use of Doctrine to create two new database tables (`Author` and `BlogPosts`) in order to store our blog data in.
+Following this, we will be making use of doctrine migrations to pre-populate our newly created database tables with some dummy data to allow you to see the blog at work.
+Once the initial set up is complete, we will cover user authentication with Auth0 allowing users to create their own author entry in the database.

 ## Bootstrapping Symfony